 Find up-to-date Mill Valley modern properties for sale and more Mill Valley real estate below!
 Mill Valley is one of the most desired and popular places to live for those who have a family and work in San Francisco.
 The building boom began back in the 1950's with homes designed by modern pioneers such as Francis Joseph McCarthy, John Bolles, and Claude Oakland.
 Awesome architecture sprawls throughout the region from Strawberry Point to the Tennessee Valley, up Highway 1 to the Panoramic Highway, all the way over to the Scotts Valley, and up Kite Hill.
 Raphael Soriano, Lee Stuart Darrow, Daniel Lieberman, and Rex Rathbun all built in Mill Valley during the flourishing age of modernism in the late 50's through the mid 60's.
 Searching for further information on architecturally unique houses on the market in Mill Valley, California?
 Arrange for a private modern home tour by contacting your Mill Valley real estate experts today.
+Read more about Mill Valley modern homes.

 The Mill Valley real estate excitement didn't end with the 60's.
 You can find plenty of contemporary custom modern and green homes sprinkled throughout the area.
 Many are up along the Panoramic Highway; others are down in the valley that surrounds the chic and hip town-center.
 Recently, modern and Dwell-like homes in Mill Valley have sold at some pretty pricey levels beginning at $1.45M, with many exceeding $2M.
 Space is not usually abundant in these homes, but the plans are smart, making use of every available inch and the most up to date technology, materials, and design.
 Major architectural firms such as Kappe+Du, Endresware, Ohashi Design Studio, Serrao Design & Architecture, and Sheahan & Quandt have all created innovative, progressively designed homes in Mill Valley.